aishat-liasu/aishat-liasu/README.md

 ## Hello...
 I'm Aishat Liasu.

 I am a Full Stack Web Developer and Software Engineer.
 I love building solutions to problems.
-I am constantly learning better ways to write maintainable and scalable code.
+I am constantly learning better ways to write maintainable and scalable code as well as improving my soft skills.
 As of the moment, I am trying to create my portfolio as it's long over due.

 ### Skills

-These are technologies I have used the most as a Developer
+These are technologies I have used as a Developer

 - HTML
 - CSS